ericianni/osu_interview_fall19/online_module/what_is_unit_testing.md

 For this class we will be focusing mostly on Functional Testing and, for this module, Unit Testing in particular.

-#### So what is Unit Testing Already!?
+#### So, what is Unit Testing Already!?

 I have put this off long enough.
 It is time for the meat of the discussion! _Unit Testing_ is when individual _units_ of the software are _tested_...

 Drat!
 You shouldn't use the word when defining it!
 Let's try again.

-_Unit Testing_ is when the smallest compenent of a software system is verified to produce the expected behavior.
+_Unit Testing_ is when the smallest component of a software system is verified to produce the expected behavior.

 OK, that was _MUCH_ better!
 The smallest component is also called a _unit_ and we verify using _testing_, hence the name Unit Testing.

 A _unit_ will typically be a single method that takes a few inputs and has a single output.
 Below you will find an example of how we can use Python's unittest library to write automated tests.
-The two provided tests are attempting to verify that our implementaiton of `sum()` behaves correctly.
+The two provided tests are attempting to verify that our implementation of `sum()` behaves correctly.

 To run the tests simply click the **play** button in the top center.
 In the console you should see that we have two tests that are run and that they both pass with an "ok".